Rehan-shah/mlx-web-ui/README.md

+> [!NOTE]
+> I've been experiencing an issue with GitHub where my repository stars are being deleted.
+Despite having 118 stars for a long time, they seem to be disappearing.
+I am currently in discussions with GitHub support to resolve this matter.
+For reference, here's a snapshot from Wayback Machine, a trusted third-party source, showing the proof of my repository's star count: [Wayback Machine Snapshot](https://web.archive.org/web/20241122063326/https://github.com/Rehan-shah/mlx-web-ui).

 # MLX Web UI

 Hello, this repo is an easy way to run a web server for MLX.
 The design is very minimalistic and contains multiple features like: